dedupeio/dedupe/docs/API-documentation.rst

       :param int sample_size: Number of record tuples to return.
 Defaults to 15,000.
       :param float blocked_proportion: The proportion of record pairs to be sampled from similar records, as opposed to randomly selected pairs.
 Defaults to 0.5.
-      :param bool indexed: For very large data, the sampling can happen much more efficiently is the keys of the data are integers ranging from 0 to the length of the dictionary.
-If your data is already in this format, you can get a speed up by setting indexed to `True`.
-Defaults to `False`

       .. code:: python